ouspg/CryptoCourse/Week8Exercises/README.md

 Use server <server> as your target.
 What is the lowest supported TLS/SSL version?

+### Task 4.2.
+Downgrade attack and existing vulnerabilities

-**Task 4.2.** Give some examples how attacker can further use downgrade attack to compromise potentially otherwise secure system or client data.
+Give some examples how attacker can further use downgrade attack to compromise potentially otherwise secure system or client data.

+### Task 4.3.
+Applying protection

-**Task 4.3.** How TLS 1.3 is protecting from downgrade attacks?
+ How TLS 1.3 is protecting from downgrade attacks?
 How is this better/is this different than previous mechanism ([RFC7507](https://tools.ietf.org/html/rfc7507))?

 > Return modified source code and answer the questions.